 - Maple syrup – Lightly sweetened with maple syrup for more flavor and the sweetness we all like in a muffin recipe.
 Also option to add a touch more granulated sugar (for those with a sweeter tooth).

 - Yogurt – You can use Greek, Skyr, or traditional.
-I did not test with plant based so results may vary if you need these dairy-free.
+Also tested with almond-based greek yogurt!

 - Eggs – You may be able to sub flaxseed meal here (1 TBSP flaxseed meal + 3 TBSP water, sit to gel) but I haven’t tested this version yet.
 For most of my other muffin recipes, this sub works.
 Would love to hear if you try!